 Address – PO Box 5980, Stafford Heights QLD 4053

 All deposits will be receipted and a newsletter on the team’s progress will be sent out.
-The goal is to raise $25,000 so a cut off date for the decision to go ahead with the organisation of the trip for the guys is the 31th of December 2018.
-Any forthcoming commitment to assist by way of a donation, needs to be completed by that date.
-If the financial target is not reached and the team does not make it to Australia then all monies will be refunded in full.
+Any forthcoming commitment to assist by way of a donation, needs to be completed by 30 September 2019.
+If, for some reason, the team does not make it to Australia then all monies will be refunded in full.